 As part of a stationary parade in Nuit Blanche Toronto 2013, PARALLAX is composed of backlit horizontally stacked tubes of different lengths that use light to articulate movement.
 The tubes are tightly packed apertures, a dot screen controlling the amount of light the viewer can see based on their location.

-Lighting and technical support: Joshua Hind, Joshua Koffman
+Lighting and Technical Support Joshua Hund, Joshua Koffman

 Nuit Blanche Saskatoon 2014